qli94/RocketPatrolMods/README.md

 - Create a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points A new cloud in this version
+Receiving 30 points if it is hit

+- Implement an alternating two-player mode.
+In this mode, there is one rocket, and players take turns controlling this one rocket
+Player1:
+Player2: